rockymadden/gap/readme.md

 The Google Analytics Poller provides a simple solution to remedy these issues.
 It thinly wraps the Google Analytics ```_gaq``` API and adds reoccurring event polling.
 These "read" events are captured every n seconds, where n is the number of seconds you specify.

 ## Usage
 There is no need to include any of the default Google Analytics tracking code.
 GAP takes care of all this for you.
+Simply [download the gap.js](https://raw.github.com/rockymadden/gap/master/gap.js) file and place on your server (CDN coming) and update the noted fields below.
+That's it!

 ```javascript
 var _gap = _gap || [];